flarum/docs/extend/quick-start.md

 module.exports = config();
 ```

 Now create a file at `js/src/forum/index.js`.
-This is like the JavaScript equivalent of `bootstrap.php` – its content is executed as the JavaScript application boots up.
+This is like the JavaScript equivalent of `extend.php` – its content is executed as the JavaScript application boots up.
 This is where we will make our changes to the UI.
 For now, though, let's just alert a friendly greeting:

 ```js
 app.initializers.add('acme-hello-world', function() {